 Following this we took the decision to ask you to provide helmets for children and to insist on them for our cycling activities and training for both children and staff but not to prevent children from cycling to school without them.
+When we have advertised that we are taking children on rides and you have sent you child to school with a bike but not a helmet we assume you are happy for them to cycle like that.
+If children are wearing a helmet it needs to be worn correctly - across the head rather than at the back and so loose it will fall off if they do.

 We hope the government decides to improve cycling safety with more designated cycle lanes properly separated from traffic and measures to improve curb the pollution that cyclist breath rather than introducing rules which discourage cycling.
 Children and parents are reminded that cycling without lights at night is already against the law and extremely dangerous.